-We are delighted to have recently received planning permission for a replacement dwelling on a tucked away and narrow site in Buckinghamshire.
-The proposals seek to improve the site with a low-energy and highly insulated replacement dwelling that is sustainable and efficient to run.
-The buildings’ location in the conservation area has been key in order to respect the character of the existing buildings.
+We are delighted to have received planning permission for a replacement dwelling on a tucked away and narrow site in Buckinghamshire.
+The proposals seek to improve the site with a low-energy and highly insulated dwelling that is sustainable and efficient to run.
+The building is located in a conservation area so it has been important to respect the character of the existing buildings.

-The building was designed using a fabric first approach based on Passivhaus principles, with high levels of insulation, triple glazing, an air-source heat pump, solar PV, MVHR and solar shading.
-Internal spaces have been designed to be adaptable for family life at all stages, including an accessible ground floor with open-plan living spaces and more private areas for working from home that could not be provided by the existing building.
+It has been designed using a fabric first approach based on Passivhaus principles.
+We have included high levels of insulation, triple glazed windows, an air-source heat pump, solar PV, MVHR and solar shading.
+The internal spaces can be adaptable for family life at all stages with an accessible ground floor and open-plan living spaces, including more private areas for working from home, that could not be provided by the existing building.